Key Takeaways

 • Brick-and-mortar medical equipment retailers

-Remember, that even when you shop online, you’ll still need a prescription for your CPAP unit.
-Most online vendors specializing in CPAP equipment make the process easy.
+Whether you shop in person or online, you’ll need a prescription for your CPAP machine.
+Most online vendors specializing in CPAP equipment simplify the process.
 You can typically email, upload, or fax a copy of your prescription.
-Keep in mind that you’ll also need a CPAP prescription to purchase many necessary CPAP accessories like masks and humidifiers.
+Keep in mind that you’ll also need a CPAP prescription to purchase some CPAP accessories like masks and humidifiers.

 Still have questions?
 Ask our community!